National Science Foundation: National Center for Science and Engineering Statistics

 NSF's National Center for Science and Engineering Statistics (NCSES) gathers data from surveys and partnerships with other agencies to offer official data on the American science and engineering workforce, graduates of advanced U.S. science and engineering programs, and R&D expenditures by U.S. industry.
 NCSES is one of the principal U.S. statistical agencies.
 It is a part of the NSF's Social, Behavioral and Economic Sciences Directorate (SBE).

+Center for Insect Biomanufacturing and Innovation

+The Center for Insect Biomanufacturing and Innovation (CIBI), formerly known as the Center for Environmental Sustainability through Insect Farming (CEIF), is an NSF partnership program that provides funds for research and experimentation on insect as food and feed.
+CIBI is a partnership between three Universities, Texas A&M, IU Indianapolis, and Mississippi State University, who all do separate areas of insect research to discover its sustainability.
+It is a part of NSF's Industry-University Cooperative Research Center (IUCRC) program.

+List of NSF directors

+The following persons had led the National Science Foundation as director since 1950: